ASBESTOS ROOF REMOVAL EXPERTSOur endorsed contractors offer asbestos roof removal services Australia wide

 Tips #2: Identifying asbestos roofs

 One of the most widely used fibrous roofing products in the past is supersix, which was manufactured and sold by James Hardie.
 Nowadays, supersix was already replaced with hardifence that is safer and ACM-free.
-Instead of using asbestos as the mixing material, hardifence is made of cellulose fibre.
+Instead of using ACM as the mixing material, hardifence is made of cellulose fibre.
 It is quite difficult to tell whether your roof is made of super six or hardifence since these two products look quite similar.

 If you are wondering how to tell the difference between supersix and hardifence roofs, here are some hints for you: